ignamartinoli/ignamartinoli.github.io/src/content/blog/One lang to rule them all.md

 <img src="/Racket-logo.svg" alt="kitty logo" style="float: left; margin-right: 1em; width: 10em;" />

-Recently, I’ve been teaching **Programming Paradigms** at my university.
+Recently, I've been teaching **Programming Paradigms** at my university.
 The course is designed to give students a broad view of the three most influential paradigms in modern programming.

 For each paradigm, we use a language that best represents its philosophy: